Frae

 High Street, Small Town, Serious Sourcing

-There is a particular kind of restaurant that emerges in market towns when a chef decides that proximity to producers matters more than proximity to a city dining scene.
+Frae is a restaurant at 93 High St, Holywood BT18 9AQ, United Kingdom, serving Seasonal Local Small Plates.
 Holywood, a County Down town sitting just outside Belfast on the southern shore of Belfast Lough, has developed a quiet but genuine dining identity over the past decade, with a cluster of independent restaurants on and around High Street that would be unremarkable in a capital city but carry real weight in the context of Northern Ireland's broader food geography.
 Frae, at 93 High St, sits within that cluster and represents something specific: the argument that ingredient sourcing, when done with discipline, does not require a metropolitan address to produce results that critics notice.

-The 2025 edition of The Sunday Times Ireland's 100 Best Restaurants included Frae, a recognition that places it inside a competitive field spanning the whole island.
-That list draws from both the Republic and Northern Ireland, meaning Frae is measured against restaurants such as Aniar in Galway, Bastion in Kinsale, Campagne in Kilkenny, and Chestnut in Ballydehob — restaurants with Michelin recognition and established national profiles.
+The 2025 edition of The Sunday Times Ireland's 100 Best Restaurants included Frae.
+That list draws from both the Republic and Northern Ireland, meaning Frae is measured against restaurants such as Aniar in Galway, Bastion in Kinsale, Campagne in Kilkenny, and Chestnut in Ballydehob, restaurants with Michelin recognition and established national profiles.
 Appearing on the same list is a signal, not a trophy, but it is a useful one: it tells you that the cooking at Frae has been assessed by at least one serious editorial process and found to be operating at a level worth directing readers toward.

 What Ingredient-Led Cooking Looks Like at This Latitude

 This is the broader tradition in which Frae operates.
-The restaurants that have made the most sustained impact on the Irish island's ingredient-led scene, places like Liath in Blackrock and dede in Baltimore, tend to share a commitment to sourcing that precedes any discussion of technique.
+Restaurants such as Liath in Blackrock and dede in Baltimore share that commitment to sourcing.
 The menu is built around what the land and sea offer that week, not around a fixed culinary concept that requires imports to sustain itself.
 At the level of critical recognition Frae has now reached, that sourcing discipline is typically the distinguishing factor, separating restaurants that cook well from those that cook with a specific place in mind.

 For a frame of reference further afield, the approach has parallels with what Homestead Cottage in Doolin has done on the Clare coast, or what Terre in Castlemartyr has pursued in Cork: a commitment to a defined producer network that gives the cooking a regional accent rather than a generic fine-dining one.